Israeli military says Gaza ground offensive has expanded into urban refugee camps

 The telecom outage announced by Paltel follows similar outages through much of the war.
 NetBlocks, a group that tracks internet outages, confirmed that network connectivity in Gaza was disrupted again and “likely to leave most residents offline.”

 Senior Hamas official Osama Hamdan said several countries had sent proposals to resolve the conflict following news of an Egyptian proposal that would include a transitional Palestinian government in Gaza and the occupied West Bank.
-He said Hamas “has been open to all initiatives that achieve a full cease-fire on the aggression on our people.”
+He did not offer details of the proposals.

 REGIONAL SPILLOVER